byu-biophysics-archive/template_matching/PyTom_testing/tm_tutorial/READ_ME_tutorial.md

 - Be sure to activate your conda environment by running `conda activate pytom_tm`
   - Go through each script in order, examine the different parameters and options and what they each mean
   - You can even learn more about each function by running `pytom_match_template --help` etc.
-  - Run each script by simply typing `create_mask.sh`, etc. within the scripts dir
+  - Run each script by simply typing `bash create_template.sh`, etc. in the terminal within the scripts dir
 - You will see that each of the scripts run a different function and create a different set of output files
   - You should be able to compare these output files with those located in the example_results directory
     - Two files of note are the scores.mrc file which is generated from the match_template function and the roc.svg file which is generated from the estimate_roc function